lfoppiano/grobid-superconductors/resources/features-engineering/superconductors/DL/readme.md

 | [oL+Sc+Sm_features](tokenization_experiments/10fold-superconductors-bidLSTM+oL+Sc+Sm-noFeatures-grobid_tokenization.o23301) |oL+Sc+Sm + normal superconductors tokenization + features | 78.89 | 79.24  |  79.06 |
 | [oL+Sc+Sm_tokenization_features](tokenization_experiments/10fold-superconductors-bidLSTM+oL+Sc+Sm-noFeatures-grobid_tokenization-FEATURES.o23300) |oL+Sc+Sm + grobid standard tokenization + features | 79.02  |  80.13  |  79.57  |

+(*) Using the original corpus with the features files.
+The rest of the data has been generated using only the XML to be able to manipulate the tokenization

 # Embeddings